Bragado/RedReader/esofDocs/Logical View.md

 ### Fragments

 A Fragment represents a behavior or a portion of user interface in an Activity.
 We can combine multiple fragments in a single activity to build a multi-pane UI and reuse a fragment in multiple activities.
-Basically, instead of creating one activity for each "page" to show to the user, we create fragments that can be reuse.
+Basically, instead of creating one activity for each "page" to show to the user, we create fragments that can be reused.
 This package contains all the fragments of RedReader

 <p align="center">
   <img src="https://github.com/Bragado/RedReader/blob/master/esofDocs/img/fragments.PNG" alt="Fragments"/>